zukunft/zukunft.com/docs/code_functions_all.md

     \-- show_name_big - section for function show_name_big not yet defined that it should be optional with show password but without auto fill in /component/execute/system_form.php
     \-- show_description - section for function show_description not yet defined that it should be optional with show password but without auto fill in /component/execute/system_form.php
     \-- show_plural - section for function show_plural not yet defined that it should be optional with show password but without auto fill in /component/execute/system_form.php
+    \-- show_reverse - section for function show_reverse not yet defined that it should be optional with show password but without auto fill in /component/execute/system_form.php
+    \-- show_plural_reverse - section for function show_plural_reverse not yet defined that it should be optional with show password but without auto fill in /component/execute/system_form.php
     \-- show_phrase_type - section for function show_phrase_type not yet defined that it should be optional with show password but without auto fill in /component/execute/system_form.php
     \-- show_ref_type - section for function show_ref_type not yet defined that it should be optional with show password but without auto fill in /component/execute/system_form.php
     \-- show_ref_key - section for function show_ref_key not yet defined that it should be optional with show password but without auto fill in /component/execute/system_form.php